carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 In almost all the blogs and books you will find drawings about concentric circles representing different areas of software.
-As Robert C. Marting explains in his "Clean Architecture" post, the outer circle is where your infrastructure resides.
+As Robert C. Martin explains in his "Clean Architecture" post, the outer circle is where your infrastructure resides.
 The inner circle is where your Entities live.
 The overriding rule that makes this